devjgm/papers/cpp_civil_time.md

 The mental model for time-programming that we teach within Google consists of three simple concepts that we will define here.

-*Absolute* times uniquely and universally represent a specific instant in time.
+*Absolute time* uniquely and universally represents a specific instant in time.
 They have no notion of calendars, or dates, or times of day.
 Instead, they measure the passage of real time, typically as a simple count of ticks since some epoch.
 Absolute times are independent of all time zones and do not suffer